Kibuns/Research/OpenSource.md

 Working on an OSP requires you to communicate a lot.
 Be sure to be polite and avoid offensive language during these conversations.
 Being kind to other contributers will result in a happier an more productive atmosphere. some ways to achieve this are:
 - Thanking the people who help you
 - Congratulating people when appropriate
-- Always respond respectfully, even if i.e. someone obviously didn't read teh documentation and you need to correct them.
+- Always respond respectfully, even if i.e. someone obviously didn't read the documentation and you need to correct them.
 - Help people in a supportive way.
 When you correct someone, don't say "this is wrong" or "here is the answer", say something along the lines of "this is OK, but I feel like it would be better is it was more in this way..., here are some links that could help you".

 ### If there's documentation, read it.